nxworries/NeuralNet-Food-Classification/README.md

 ## About
 A classification project with neural networks using the Food101 dataset through tensorflow.
 The goal of this project is to create a CNN to classify 101 classes of food images

+The goal of this project is to beat the 77.4% top-1 accuracy achieved by the [DeepFood paper](https://colab.research.google.com/drive/1dT5rr4jeiuybtZ2zjr7yEcLnStfcWVzd#scrollTo=-e87t2kUqW7-)

 ## Food101 Dataset
 This is a commonly used dataset for machine-learning practice.